Beckid/CS1101S-DG-Website/README.md

 ## How to Use
 ### Set-up of Database
 - Overview<br>
 We need two tables in a single database.
-Below, assume that we have created the database called 'cs1101s'.
+Below, assume that we have created the database called 'cs1101s'.<br>
+Therefore, you need to change the connection variables in config.php
 - Create _Users_ Table<br>
 To create the table of users, please type in the following SQL command:
 ```